-Normally thought of as outdoor plants, Primula are actually excellent indoor potted plants for winter or spring blooms.
-Although the Common Primrose (Primula vulgaris) can be grown as a potted plant inside, the favorite potted Primula tend to be the more delicate species, with clusters of small blooms that rise above the crinkled and attractive leaves.
+Normally thought of as outdoor plants, Primulas are excellent indoor potted plants for winter or spring blooms.
+Although the Common Primrose (Primula vulgaris) can be grown as a potted plant inside, the favorite potted Primulas tend to be the more delicate species, with clusters of small blooms that rise above the crinkled and attractive leaves.

 Light: They prefer brightly lit windowsills, but the fancy indoor plant should not be exposed to direct sunlight.
 When planting them outside, put in a shady or dappled corner.

-Water: It need adequate, even and regular moisture to thrive.
+Water: Primulas need adequate, even, and regular moisture to thrive.
 They shouldn't be soggy, but don't let the soil dry out either.
 Look for signs of wilting.

 Temperature: Moderate to cool.
 Intense heat can cause wilting and plant failure.